 COMPANIES: Cilium Film, CJ Entertainment (targeted)

-MATERIALS AVAILABLE: Completed English script, Korean translation early 2019
+MATERIALS AVAILABLE: Completed English script, Korean translation mid 2021

-PRODUCER’S NOTE: Set in Koreatown in Los Angeles and Seoul, the capital of a future unified Korea, ALGORITHM OF THE SOUL is paced like an action film but is much more — streetwise, romantic, funny, relevant — a thoroughly K-pop generation drama.
+PRODUCER’S NOTE: Set in LA’s Koreatown and in Seoul, the capital of a future unified Korea, ALGORITHM OF THE SOUL is paced like an action film but is much more — streetwise, funny, relevant — a thoroughly K-pop generation drama.
+All Asian cast.
 In Korean and English.
 For global audiences.

-SYNOPSIS: In 2030, a unified Korea is in crisis – among other things, the nation’s youth are obsessed with avoiding responsibilities and chasing fame on social media instead of doing hard work, birth rates are tragically down and the elderly — uncharacteristic for a Confucian society — are wholly neglected.
+SYNOPSIS: In 2031, a unified Korea is in crisis – among other things, the nation’s youth is obsessed with avoiding responsibilities and chasing fame on social media instead of working hard, birth rates are tragically down and the elderly — uncharacteristic for a Confucian society — are wholly neglected.
 Tradition is dead, say the young.
 The most innovative nation on earth has to face modernity’s insidious side.

 Desperate for solutions, Korean president KYUNG meets with mega-star YEO, the last individual considered to have royal blood in Korea, to devise a fix.
 The aging president’s desperate plan – get Yeo to run and win the next national election in the hopes that his outsized popularity will not only get the attention of the young but instill some spirit of national sacrifice.
 Appropos his generation, Yeo rudely declines.

-Meanwhile, Korean-American nobody mechanic JOHNNIE heads to Seoul after the death of his kickboxing mentor to pursue a new life and work at the Mars-destined Korean Aerospace Company (KAC).
-Along for the ride is STEVE, his sketchy best friend who’s hiding a double life as a criminal.
+Meanwhile, Korean-American nobody mechanic JOHNNIE heads to Seoul after the death of his kickboxing mentor to pursue a new life and a possible job at the Mars-destined Korean Aerospace Company (KAC).
+Along for the ride is STEVE, his sketchy best friend who’s hiding a double life of crime.

 Johnnie reluctantly intervenes in a brawl between local nightclub owner MI-OK and a gang of unruly patrons.
-After subduing the thugs with his superior fighting skills, Johnnie and Mi-Ok click and have a romantic night out, exploring a city full of tradition but enthusiastically driven toward the future.
+After subduing the thugs with his superior fighting skills, Johnnie and Mi-Ok click and have a romantic night out, exploring a city full of tradition but enthusiastically focused on the future.
 Meanwhile, a video of the fight explodes online.

 Johnnie and Mi-Ok live the next few days as awkward minor celebrities – total strangers and young people recognize them on the street.
 More than a distraction.
 Then after doing interviews and physical exams at KAC, Johnnie is blindsided by an invitation to meet the president himself at Blue House, Korea’s version of the White House.
 He’s forced to comply.